Vishaal-Kanna/ENPM808X_Midterm_Project/readme.md

 make code_coverage
 ```
 This generates a index.html page in the build/coverage sub-directory that can be viewed locally in a web browser.

+## Modules

+### Detection Module
+Code stubs for different class methods have been written and a rough code has been made for bounding box detection.

+### Tracking Module
+Code stubs for class methods have been written.
+The methods should be updated in the coming week.

+### Tranformation Module
+The class for transformation is complete.
+Changes will be done if required in th coming week.

+### ACME Robot
+Code stubs for class methods have been written.
+The code will be completed based on rest of the module outputs.

+## Known Issues/Bugs
+Since the development is in progress and most of the class methods have not yet been completed, we do not have any known issues or bugs.